How to create a home theater system with Amazon Fire TV and Echo speakers

 Of course, the sound quality of your system will vary based on which speakers you use, and readers shouldn't expect a cinema-like experience from two Echo Dots on either side of their TV.
 However, the two will, at least, produce stereo separation, and Amazon says a pair of regular Echos or Echo Pluses can handle a Dolby signal.

-Of course, you will only get access to these Dolby formats if the content you are watching includes them.
+Of course, you will only get access to these Dolby formats if your watching content includes them.
 While support for the formats is there, using just a pair of speakers is arguably not a true surround sound system.

 Digging a little deeper into this, Amazon explains how this is not the usual 5.1 or 7.1 surround configurations (meaning five or seven surround speakers and one subwoofer).
 Instead, you can have a 1.0 setup using a Fire TV device with a single Echo speaker, or a 1.1 system using a single Echo and the Echo Sub.
 Add a second Echo and you can have a 2.0 system or upgrade to 2.1 with two Echos and the Echo Sub.